 Training future radiologists is central to the mission of the Mass General Department of Radiology.
 Chairman Emeritus James H. Thrall, MD, discusses our commitment to education and the key role residents and fellows play within the department.
 Watch now >

 Three months of dedicated cardiac imaging training in cardiac CT, cardiac CTA and cardiac MRI is incorporated into the fellowship.
-The Division of Cardiac Imaging performs coronary artery calcium scoring, cardiac CTA for a variety of indications, cardiac CT for morphology and function, and cardiac MRI for a variety of clinical indications.
-While in the Division of Cardiac Imaging, fellows work closely with and receive teaching from experienced and dedicated cardiac imagers.
+The Division of Cardiovascular Imaging performs coronary artery calcium scoring, cardiac CTA, cardiac CT for morphology and function, and cardiac MRI for a variety of clinical indications.
+While in the Division of Cardiovascular Imaging, fellows work closely with and receive teaching from experienced and dedicated cardiac imagers.

 Imaging Modalities and Clinical Rotations